JustinNothling/react-native-text-innerstyle/README.md

 # react-native-text-innerstyle
-A text component for React Native  the style of words or phrases within
+A text component for React Native that allows for custom styling of a word or phrase within it's text